BrianMalave/devs_united-1.0v/README.md

 # Getting Started with Devs_United chatApp

 This project was bootstrapped with [Create React App].
 Also is made for bootcamps purposes.
 In this repo, you will find a gif's search engine app.
-From Acamica-Bootcamp(CoderHouse) front-end development courses.
+From Acamica-Bootcamp(DigitalHouse) front-end development courses.

 Node -v 19.1.0(Stable)